Nicki Minaj

-Onika Tanya Maraj-Petty (born December 8, 1982), known professionally as Nicki Minaj (/'nɪki mᵻˈnɑːʒ/ NIK-ee-_-min-AHZH), is a Trinidadian rapper, singer, and songwriter based in the United States.
-Regarded as the "Queen of Rap" and one of the most influential rappers of all time, she is noted for her dynamic rap flow, witty lyrics, musical versatility, and alter egos, and is credited as a driving force in the mainstream resurgence of female rap since the 2010s.
+Onika Tanya Maraj-Petty (born December 8, 1982), known professionally as Nicki Minaj (/'nɪki mᵻˈnɑːʒ/ NIK-ee-_-min-AHZH), is a Trinidadian rapper, singer, and songwriter.

 Raised in New York City, Minaj began rapping professionally in the early 2000s and gained recognition with her three mixtapes between 2007 and 2009.
-Her debut studio album, Pink Friday (2010), topped the US Billboard 200 and achieved the largest female rap album sales week of the 21st century, spawning the global hit single "Super Bass".
-Minaj explored dance-pop on her second US number-one album, Pink Friday: Roman Reloaded (2012), which produced the top-five single, "Starships".
-She returned to her hip-hop roots with her third and fourth albums, The Pinkprint (2014) and Queen (2018), which yielded the hit singles "Anaconda" and "Chun-Li".
-Minaj achieved her first two Billboard Hot 100 number-one singles in 2020 with the duets "Say So" and "Trollz"; the former was the first female rap collaboration to top the chart.
-She had her first solo US number-one song in 2022 with "Super Freaky Girl", the lead single from her fifth studio album, Pink Friday 2 (2023).
-The album debuted at number one in the US, making Minaj the female rapper with the most US number-one albums (three) in history.
-Its concert tour became the fourth-highest-grossing tour for a rapper and highest-grossing tour for a female rapper in history.
+Minaj's debut studio album, Pink Friday (2010), opened with the largest female rap album sales week of the 21st century, topped the US Billboard 200, and spawned the single "Super Bass".
+She explored dance-pop on her second US number-one album, Pink Friday: Roman Reloaded (2012), which produced the top-five single, "Starships".
+She returned to her hip-hop roots with The Pinkprint (2014) and Queen (2018), which yielded the singles "Anaconda" and "Chun-Li".
+Minaj achieved her first Billboard Hot 100 number-one singles with the 2020 duets "Say So" and "Trollz"; the former was the first female rap collaboration to top the chart.
+Her fifth studio album, Pink Friday 2 (2023), made her the female rapper with the most US number-one albums (three) and spawned her first solo US number-one single, "Super Freaky Girl".
+Its concert tour became the highest-grossing by a female rapper and one of the top five highest-grossing tours by a rapper in history.